Network-Sec/privATM/README.md

 CTF scripts like WinPEAS are awesome, but on real systems it can take forever to run - if you can get it to run without triggering 100 alerts.

 ## WIP - Work In Progress
 We just started working on this.
-Come back in 3 months or later.
-Sorry.
+Come back in 3 months or later - we already made good progress but are still far from what we'd like to deliver in the final version.

+`Note:` ATM there's a ton of `C#` code at the beginning of the script, we'll weed that out before the first 1.0 release, and maybe make a light / stealth / powershell-only version.
+Just ignore it for now.

 ### TODO list
 - Certify